 - Applesauce (organic, any flavor) mixed with baby cereal to improve scoopability

-- Just Peas, Just Corn, or Just Mixed Fruit from Just Tomatoes (freeze dried fruits and veggies with no added gunk — they can go stale quickly, so just open one package at a time until you go through it)
+- Pea Crisps, Banana Slices, or Raspberries (all crispy, freeze-dried fruits and veggies with no added gunk — they can go stale quickly, so just open one package at a time until you go through it)

 - Whole wheat pita and hummus

 - Crispy Italian style breadsticks (more hummus for dipping)

 - The curds from cottage cheese grabbed with fingers